Hand Expression of Breast Milk

 - Taking a warm bath will help release the milk easier, you can use a warm wet facecloth for the same purpose too.

-For the best hand expression results, moms will need to improve ejection reflex as explained above, then use the expression technique and then repeat the process again.
+For the best hand expression results, mothers will need to improve ejection reflex as explained above, then use the expression technique and then repeat the process again.
 This whole process should take about 30 minutes to complete.
-To keep a good supply on exclusive expressing, it is recommended to express at least eight times daily.
+It is recommended to express at least eight times daily to keep a good supply while expressing exclusively.

 - Always use a sterilized container for the expressed milk.